What's new ?

 The Council Conclusions of 11 June 2012 also called for improving inspections regimes on the basis of experience with existing provisions and avoiding unnecessary administrative burdens.

-In its Opinion to the Commission proposal for the 7th EAP (2013/C 17/07), the Committee of the Regions (CoR) stressed that an EU-wide framework for national inspections can ensure a level playing field and consistency in legal action across the EU and improve trans-frontier cooperation.
+In its Opinion to the Commission proposal for the 7th EAP (2013/C 17/07), the European Committee of the Regions (CoR) stressed that an EU-wide framework for national inspections can ensure a level playing field and consistency in legal action across the EU and improve trans-frontier cooperation.
 It also pointed out the value of a well-defined inspection related role of the Commission.

 These developments occurred against the background of an earlier review of the RMCEI, details of which can be found through this link.